Moravscik: Taking preferences seriously

 - revisionist and status-qou states

-- intensity preference
+- intensity of preference

 - Pareto efficiency